 PROPOSED VENUE RULE CHANGE FOR MEDICAL MALPRACTICE CASES IN PENNSYLVANIA

-The Pennsylvania Supreme Court’s Civil Procedural Rules Committee has published a proposed rule change that would repeal the prohibition against ‘venue shopping’.
+The Pennsylvania Supreme Court’s Civil Procedural Rules Committee published a proposed rule change that would repeal the prohibition against ‘venue shopping’.

 What does ‘venue shopping’ mean?